shurcooL/SLA/README.md

 Response Time
 -------------

--	**≤ 7 days response time**
+-	**unspecified response time**

-	Issues, pull requests and comments are responded to within 7 days.
+	Issues, pull requests and comments are responded to with no timing guarantees.

 Breaking API Changes
 --------------------